Fredrikson & Byron shareholders Ann Dunn Wessberg and Lora Friedemann were recognized by World Trademark Review (WTR) in its 2021 Global Leaders list.

 - U.S. District Court for the District of Minnesota, Distinguished Pro Bono Service Award, 2010

-- Federal Bar Association Pro Se Project, 2011-present
+- Implementation and Leadership for Federal Pro Se Project, 2011

 - President, Federal Bar Association, Minnesota Chapter, 2009-2010